 The 20% Rule for Individual Investors

 David Swensen created a portfolio allocation model for individual investors, which established the “20% rule” more than a decade ago.
 The 20% rule says that investors should diversify at least 20% of their investment portfolio into alternatives, such as real estate.
-Swensen recommended a portfolio composition of:
+Swensen recommended a portfolio composition that included a 20% allocation to alternative investments and an 80% allocation to a variety of traditional assets.

 In this model, 20% of the portfolio is invested in the alternative asset class of real estate.
 Allocating a large chunk of the portfolio to an alternative asset class helps provide the portfolio with useful diversification to lower the risk of volatility of a portfolio otherwise invested mainly in stocks and bonds.
 Swensen is not alone in his support of the 20% rule.
 Blackstone has also found that an investment portfolio with a 20% allocation to alternative investments is likely to perform better than one invested only in traditional investments.